 FSM 363 Computer Applications in Emergency Management.
-(3)
+(3) spring

-Explores specific computer programs which are currently in use for contingency planning, tracking chemical inventories, and response resources.
+Explores specific computer programs that are currently in use for contingency planning, tracking chemical inventories, and response resources.
 Cross-listed as ETM 363.
 Credit is allowed for only ETM 363 or FSM 363.

 FSM 400 Human Behavior and the Fire Threat.
-(3)
+(3) selected semesters